brightbox/docs.brightbox.com/content/reference/firewall.md

 It's controlled using the [API](/reference/api/), commonly using the [CLI](/reference/cli/).

-It is stateful, so you only need to write a rule in one direction - you do not need to worry about the reply packets coming back the other way.

 See the [Cloud Firewall guide](/guides/cli/firewall/) for a step by step walkthrough of setting up the Cloud Firewall.